Cannabis flowers on private prescription: costs and reimbursement

 There are strict criteria that doctors must follow before prescribing cannabis.
 These criteria are designed to ensure that cannabis is only prescribed when it is medically necessary and justified.
 The criteria include:

-• Alternative therapy: cannabis is usually only prescribed if other therapy options have not been sufficiently effective or have had severe side effects.
+• Therapiealternative: Cannabis is usually only prescribed if other treatment options were not sufficiently effective or had severe side effects.

-• Medical indications: Cannabis may be prescribed for certain conditions, including chronic pain, spasticity in multiple sclerosis, nausea and vomiting in chemotherapy, and certain neurological and psychological disorders.
+• Medical indications: Cannabis can be prescribed for certain conditions, including chronic pain, spasticity in multiple sclerosis, nausea and vomiting in chemotherapy, and certain neurological and mental disorders.

-• Patient information: The doctor must fully inform the patient about the use, possible side effects and interactions with other medications.
+• Patientenaufklärung: The doctor must provide the patient with comprehensive information about the application, possible side effects and interactions with other medications.

-• Regular check-ups: The course of treatment must be regularly monitored and documented to ensure the effectiveness and safety of the therapy.
+• Regular check-up appointments: The course of treatment must be regularly monitored and documented to ensure the effectiveness and safety of the therapy.

-The decision to prescribe cannabis is at the discretion of the doctor and should always be based on a sound medical assessment.
+The decision to prescribe cannabis is at the doctor's discretion and should always be based on sound medical judgement.
 As cannabis is a narcotic, its prescription and dispensing is subject to strict legal regulations to prevent abuse and illegal distribution.

 Medical cannabis Germany